wondmD/A2SV-project-phase/task5/README.md

 # Contact from with React
-## besically to implement React-Hook-Form
+## Specificall this task is to learn implement React-Hook-Form

 This is a simple contact form  built with React and TypeScript.
 It allows users users to send contact message.